 - Much stronger than you’d expect based on the situation

 - Very frequent, to the point that you can’t enjoy things anymore

 - Caused by something that happened a long time ago

-- Making you act violently to others or to yourself
+- Making you act violently towards yourself, someone else, or someone’s property

 - Interfering with your ability to do your job

 Anger is a normal reaction to some situations.
 Anger can also be helpful when it matches the situation and motivates people to take action or work towards a goal.
 However, anger that’s dealt with in unhealthy ways can create problems and affect your well-being.
 Fortunately, there are some things you can do to deal with your anger.

 These strategies won’t solve the problem.
 Instead, they can help put you back in control so you can find a productive way to deal with the problem.
 They may also be useful if you find yourself saying or doing things in anger that you regret later.